M507/6-Eyed-Spider/README.md

 ### Todos

-- Firefox extension configures itself based on the data on /domains /headers.
+- Firefox extension configures itself based on the data in /domains and /headers.
-- Firefox extension sends All POST requests, cookies to /Posts as described above.
+- Firefox extension sends All POST requests and cookies to /Posts as described above.
 - New-FirefoxExtension.ps1